 Goodwill arising on the acquisition of subsidiaries.
 Goodwill is measured at cost less any accumulated impairment losses.
 Impairment of goodwill is not reversed subsequently.
-In case of gain on bargain purchase it is directly recognized immediately in the income statement.
+In case of gain on bargain purchase it is directly recognized immediately in the profit or loss statement.